alexanderg99/Coffeebreak-SFA_SCDFXIBM-Hackathon/DESCRIPTION.md

 ## Introduction

 Since 2018, smoke detectors have become mandatory in all residences.
 Given the inability of most smoke detectors to distinguish between smoke from real fires and smoke from innocuous sources, safeguards must be put in place to reduce false alarms.
-False alarms not only erode public trust in fire safety systems, but also cause precious resources to be wasted to combat non-existent threats.
+False alarms not only erode public trust in fire safety systems, but also cause precious resources to be wasted on non-existent threats.

 In order for fire alarms to be effective, people need to be able to trust what they hear.
 As long as people believe fire alarm system to be reliable, they will react to alarms with urgency and execute fire emergency protocols with haste.